Skip to Main Content

 Research Suppport

 The CWU librarians are here to assist you in your research by helping you find sources in OneSearch, the databases, and elsewhere.
-They all have advanced degrees (in some cases more than one), so they are familiar with the more stringent requirements of graduate-level study.
-If you are looking for research assistance, or have other questions about the library and its many resources, please please reach out to one of our libraries, we are here to help!
+They all have advanced degrees (in some cases more than one), and are familiar with the more stringent requirements of graduate-level study.
+Find your subject area librarian to set up an appointment; we are here to help!

 Research Workshops